Play the Keyboard in GarageBand for iPhone

 Organ sounds have a Rotation switch instead of a Sustain control.

 You can set the touch sensitivity for the keyboard to one of four levels.
 Increasing the touch sensitivity makes notes sound louder or softer depending on how hard you tap the keys.
 If you turn touch sensitivity off, all notes sound the same regardless of how hard you tap the keys.

 Tap the Track Controls button , then tap Track Settings.

-On iPhone SE or iPhone 8, tap the Settings button in the control bar, tap Track Controls, then tap Track Settings.
+On iPhone SE, tap the Settings button in the control bar, tap Track Controls, then tap Track Settings.